NoobforAl/comandor/README.md

 ### How Use

 - make file .comandor
-- setup config like this
+- setup config like this (json file)

 ```json
 {